OutSystems/outsystems-ui/README.md

 ## How to sign up for the announcement list

-Available internally on Slack channel _#rd-uicomponents-contributors_ on business days from 2PM-3PM (PT time).
+Available internally on Slack channel _#rd-uicomponents-contributors_.

 ## Keywords